Seeking support

 Scrutinise sources of information in view of the rise of fake news and misinformation.

 Immediately report these videos to the authorities.
 Consider the access young people and children have to social media and ensure they are supported if they have accessed distressing videos relating to the kidnap.
-While you cannot control their access, try to make sure they do not watch these videos over and over.
+While you cannot control their access, try to make sure they do not watch these videos again.

 It can sometimes be possible to have videos removed if they breach the terms of service of the social media or search engine companies.
 Sometimes it will not be possible and this can be very distressing.
 You can complain directly to the companies concerned and ask them to take action to remove the images or videos.